 Jelly and Stark are highly active and curious North American river otters (Lontra canadensis).These playful creatures will chase each other, jump, wrestle, slide on their bellies on snow and ice, and spend lots of time grooming.

 Found throughout North America (but rarely on Long Island), North American river otters live not only in rivers, but also in lakes, freshwater wetlands, salt marshes, and estuaries.
-PB & J live in Otter Falls, a 1,500-square-foot exhibit named for its two waterfalls – a 12-foot main waterfall that greets guests as they approach the exhibit, and a 9-foot waterfall that cascades into the otters’ pool.
+Jelly and Stark live in Otter Falls, a 1,500-square-foot exhibit named for its two waterfalls – a 12-foot main waterfall that greets guests as they approach the exhibit, and a 9-foot waterfall that cascades into the otters’ pool.

 In addition to the two waterfalls, Otter Falls features:

 - Two 8-foot viewing windows at the pool